Sheerness Dockyard Church

 The historical value of the church lies in its robust naval architecture; its relationship with the dockyard and the surrounding settlement that grew up around it, and its place at the heart of the community, where naval, military and civilians came together.
 The resurrected venue is expected to bring much-needed inward investment, business development and economic activity to an area that has suffered the effects of long-term deprivation.

-Internally the existing fabric will be stabilised and conserved as found, preserving what is left of the 1881 interior and its structure of cast iron columns.
-New interventions include a café, meeting and seminar areas, co-working spaces, and business incubation units on the reinstated gallery floors, designed as 14 discrete flexible pavilions which can be removed without impacting on the original fabric of the building.
-The ground floor will include a display of the remarkable scale model of Sheerness dockyard made in the 1820s.
-The model is currently in the care of English Heritage but will be returned to Sheerness, providing a focal point for visitors and a means by which to tell the story of the dockyard and its place in Britain’s naval history.
+New interventions include the Island Works café, meeting and seminar areas, co-working spaces, and business incubation units on the reinstated gallery floors, designed as 14 discrete flexible pavilions which can be removed without impacting on the original fabric of the building.
+The ground floor includes a display of the remarkable scale model of Sheerness dockyard made in the 1820s.
+The model formally in the care of English Heritage was returned to Sheerness, providing a focal point for visitors and a means by which to tell the story of the dockyard and its place in Britain’s naval history.

 Fruitbowl Media will be managing the new Island Works coworking space at Dockyard Church in partnership with The Kent Foundation, offering members flexible packages and different spaces to suit their business needs.
 The Kent Foundation will also provide business support for young people (aged 16 – 30) starting and growing businesses from the local area.
 This will include hosting free workshops, advisory sessions and events.
 Spaces will also be available to hire for meetings and events.